 Here’s the maddeningly unelucidating historical marker that sent me to the Zelienople Area Public Library to dig up more information.

-The massive stone gate and wall did not exist when the Harmonists were actively using this as a cemetery from 1803-1815.
-When Jacob Henrici became the Senior Trustee, he hired Elias Ziegler to build the wall to honor the Society’s dead.
+This massive stone gate and wall did not exist when the Harmonists were actively using this as a cemetery from 1803-1815.
+When Jacob Henrici became Senior Trustee he hired Elias Ziegler to build the wall to honor the Society’s dead.
 Elias was a descendant of Abraham Ziegler, who had purchased the town from the Harmony Society in 1815.

 There’s a claim that the gate itself weighs almost a ton.
 It’s certainly very heavy, though it pivots open easily enough.

-Just in case you thought my research was super-thorough, here’s a nearby signboard which has all that information.
+Just in case you thought my research was super-thorough, here’s a nearby signboard which I cribbed it all from.
 Plus, it has a translation for the inscription over the gate.
 An inscription which is almost entirely illegible these days, thanks to acid rain.